maklaut007/zinware-frontend/README.md

 You can find backend for this project [here](https://github.com/maklaut007/zinware-backend).

-## Tools and Technologies
+## Technologies and Methodologies

-- JavaScript
+- TypeSript - language
 - IDE - Visual Studio Code
 - Framework - Angular 16
 - Styling - SCSS
+- Mobile First - desingn methodology
-- Testing -
+- BEM - class naming methodology

 ## Approach

 ### User stories

 First thing before creating a website I wrote user stories of how user should interact with pages.
-I split my work into interations between which I did my backend for the next one.
+I split my work into interations between and completed each one after compliting iteration on the backend.

 Iteration One - Public pages: